 Binary files: These files store data in a binary format, which is not human-readable.
 Binary files are more efficient for storing complex data types like structures or large datasets because they require less space and preserve data precision.

-2. Basic file operations

-C provides several functions to handle files.
+Basic file operations: C provides several functions to handle files.
 To perform file operations, you need to follow these steps:

 Opening a file: Before performing any operation on a file, you need to open it using the fopen() function.